harshr2k5/material/README.md

 Additionally, the model plots the stress-strain curve and approximates the plastic region using Hollomon equation.

 Requirements:
-Python + Pandas, Matplotlib, Scikit-Learn, Joblib
+Python, NumPy, Pandas, Matplotlib, Scikit-Learn, Joblib